Curriculum & Instruction

 • Assignments shall carry different weights based on the importance of the activity, time spent on the activity, and the degree of involvement.

 • All students shall take a final exam in all courses.
-The exam grade shall count 20% of the final course grade.
+The exam grade shall count for 20% of the final course grade.
 The final exam is a cumulative exam created by the State, District, or teacher and shall include all standards in the course curriculum.

-• Each nine weeks grade shall be made up of a minimum of nine (9) daily/class and/or homework grades (may include warm-ups or bell work) which shall count 20 percent of the grade.
-Exceptions to this shall be made for all non-core classes except foreign language.
+• Each nine-week grade shall be made up of a minimum of nine (9) daily/class and/or homework grades (may include warm-ups or bell work) which shall count as 20 percent of the grade.

-• AP/Honors courses shall not be graded differently.
+Exceptions to this shall be made for all non-core classes except foreign language.• AP/Honors courses shall not be graded differently.
 Content and expectations shall be more rigorous.

-• Fine Arts, PE and ROTC shall include grades for performance.
+• Fine Arts, PE, and ROTC shall include grades for performance.

 • Teachers shall enter grades in PowerTeacher weekly.

-• The teacher shall adhere to the IEP, the 504 and any Tier Plan.
+• The teacher shall adhere to the IEP, the 504, and any Tier Plan.